 As an ENMU student, you'll have the opportunity to participate in various campus and discipline-related organizations.
 You also may assist faculty on research projects, work in labs and participate in other related activities.
-The program sponsors Collegiate FFA that is open to all students.
+This program also sponsors the Pre-Vet Agriculture Club.

 Scholarships and Financial Assistance

 ENMU is committed to helping you finance your education.
 More than 70% of our students receive some sort of financial assistance.
-Additionally, you may be eligible to apply for funding assistance through programs designed to encourage underrepresented groups to participate in faculty-mentored research projects.
+You could qualify for financial aid through initiatives that encourage minority groups to participate in faculty-supervised research.

 High School Course Suggestions

-If you're interested in majoring in early childhood education at ENMU, try to take courses in the area of agriculture education.
-In New Mexico there are numerous dual enrollment opportunities for college credit.
+If you're interested in majoring in agriculture education at ENMU, try to take courses in the area of agriculture education.
+In New Mexico, there are numerous dual enrollment opportunities for college credit.

 Additional Degree Information

-You can find additional information about the Bachelor of Science in Agricultural Education degree, including the courses you will take when you're a agriculture education major at Eastern on our degree plans page.
+You can find additional information about the BS in Agriculture Science with Secondary Education Licensure degree, including the courses you will take when you're an agriculture education major at Eastern on our degree plans page.